henryw374/blog/in-progress-posts/2021-11-15-data-literals-and-symmetry.md

 By default, Clojure readers will read this as a plaform Date object (java.util.Date, js/Date).

 A full RFC-3339 `date-time` has a date and a time (optionally with fractions of a second) and an unambiguous UTC offset.
-The default Clojure readers go beyond the RFC/edn spec in interpreting partial versions of this though, so `#inst"2020"` will be read as `#inst"2020-01-01T00:00.0Z"`.
+The default Clojure readers go beyond the RFC/edn spec in interpreting partial versions of this though, so `#inst "2020"` will be read as `#inst"2020-01-01T00:00.0Z"`.

 By default, `Date` objects print as `inst` tags and so do instances of `java.util.Calendar` and `java.sql.Timestamp`.